Vonage/vonage-node-sdk/packages/verify/README.md

 <img src="https://developer.nexmo.com/images/logos/vbc-logo.svg" height="48px" alt="Vonage" />

-This is the Vonage Verify SDK for Node.js for use with [Vonage APIs](https://www.vonage.com/).
+This is the Vonage Verify (for version 1) SDK for Node.js for use with [Vonage APIs](https://www.vonage.com/).
 To use it you will need a Vonage account.
 Sign up [for free at vonage.com][signup].

 We recommend using this package as part of the overall [`@vonage/server-sdk` package](https://github.com/vonage/vonage-node-sdk).

+Note: This package is only compatible with verify V1.

 For full API documentation refer to [developer.vonage.com](https://developer.vonage.com/).